Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 vegan black bean burger on a white plate with all the trimmings

-Vegan Black Bean Burger Recipe
+Vegan Black Bean Burger Recipe That Doesn’t Fall Apart

-This smoky Vegan Black Bean Burger recipe will up your game in the gourmet burger department.
+This smoky Vegan Black Bean Burger will up your game in the gourmet burger department.
 Easy to make with lots of substitutions, you'll never have a soggy vegan burger again!
 This recipe makes 6 small burgers or 3 large ones.

 5 from 10 votes